 - vineyard growing Pinot Meunier vines from the Champagne region and Chardonnay vines from the Burgundy region

-Père Lachaise Cemetery
+3. Père Lachaise Cemetery

 A peaceful spot to visit where you will find cherry trees is the city’s largest cemetery.
 The Père Lachaise Cemetery in Paris is where you will find some of the most notable persons in history buried here, including Frédéric Chopin, Édith Piaf, Sarah Bernhardt, Oscar Wilde, and Jim Morrison.

 Best Day Trip to See Cherry Blossoms

 The largest collection of cherry trees can be found in Parc de Sceaux.
 250 in fact!
-What an incredible sight to see when all of the park’s 250 cherry trees are in full bloom.
+What an incredible sight to see when all of the Parc de Sceaux cherry blossom are in full bloom.

-Tips for Seeing Cherry Blossoms in Paris
+Photography Tips for Capturing Cherry Blossoms